felickz/felickz.github.io/_posts/2021-10-22-GalaxyWatch4DeSamsungify.md

 layout: post
 title:  "Removing the Samsung from your Wear OS Watch"
 date:   2021-10-22 23:00:00 -0500
-categories: WearOS Samsung Google Galaxy Pixel
+tags: WearOS Samsung Google Galaxy Pixel
+categories: Tech
 ---

 ## Jonesin for that Pixel Watch?